-P321 Specific treatment (see advice on this label).
-P362 Take off contaminated clothing and wash before reuse.
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P312 all a POISON CENTER or doctor/physician if you feel unwell.
-P337+P313 f eye irritation persists: Get medical advice/attention.
+P312 Call a POISON CENTER/doctor/physician/first aider/if you feel unwell.
+P337+P313 If eye irritation persists: Get medical advice/attention.
 P391 Collect spillage.
 P302+P352 IF ON SKIN: Wash with plenty of water.
-P304+P340 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
 P332+P313 If skin irritation occurs: Get medical advice/attention.
+P362+P364 Take off contaminated clothing and wash it before reuse.